Digitalone1/EasyEffects-Presets/README.md

 An **Upward Compressor** is used to raise low level signals, then a downward **Multiband Compressor** is added to decrease the amplitude of the signal splitted in four different bands.
 At last, a **Limiter** makes sure no clipping occurs, taking the overall signal below 0 dB.

 Since the upward compressor raises noise also, a **Gate** is used on top of everything to reduce this side effect.
-Multiband compressor will reduce sound quality, so the **Perfect Equalizer** (by [Ziyad Nazem](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq)) is introduced to improve it before the limiter.
+Multiband Compressor will reduce sound quality, so the **Perfect Equalizer** (by [Ziyad Nazem](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq)) is introduced to improve it before the limiter.

+An additional version adds the **Crystalizer** after the Multiband Compressor to extend the dynamic range a little bit.

 ## Using headphones?